-Multitenancy9 enables sharing of resources and costs among a large pool of users.
+Multitenancy enables sharing of resources and costs among a large pool of users.
 Chief benefits to a multitenancy approach include:

-- Centralization of infrastructure and lower costs - Increased peak-load capacity - Efficiency improvements for systems that are often underutilized - Dynamic allocation of CPU, storage, and network bandwidth - Consistent performance that is monitored by the provider of the service prises for business continuity and disaster recovery reasons.
-The drawback, however, is that IT managers can do very little when an outage occurs.
+- Centralization of infrastructure and lower costs - Increased peak-load capacity - Efficiency improvements for systems that are often underutilized - Dynamic allocation of CPU, storage, and network bandwidth - Consistent performance that is monitored by the provider of the service http://en.wikipedia.org/wiki/Multitenancy, retrieved 5 Jan 2009.
+Multitenancy refers to a principle in software architecture where a single instance of the software runs on a SaaS vendor's servers, serving multiple client organizations (tenants).

 Reliability is often enhanced in cloud computing environments because service providers utilize multiple redundant sites.
-This is attractive to enter-
+This is attractive to enterprises for business continuity and disaster recovery reasons.
+The drawback, however, is that IT managers can do very little when an outage occurs.